paulosuzart/paulosuzart.github.io/_posts/2017-02-10-languages-and-counting.md

 **15. C++** - #option 4

 I'm new to CPP, actually.
-But it's been a while since I felt to productive.
+But it's been a while since I felt so productive.
 I'm working on a project where part of it is written in Node, and a very code part is written in C++ using [Poco](https://pocoproject.org/).

 Why?
 Well, the world is written in C/C++.
 No matter how cool your language is, no matter how in the hype you are, your shit will always be run on top of it!